ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_3BHEs_array.md

 Interested readers may refer to the online documentation of TESPy for the detailed introduction of the software.
 The TESPy version 0.3.2 is used in this benchmark.

-Two different pipe network setup were constructed for this benchmakr.
+Two different pipe network setup were constructed for this benchmark.

 *   A one-way pipe network (see Figure 1a)

-In this setup, the refrigerant flow rate in the network is pre-defined by the user.
+In this setup, the refrigerant mass flow rate is given in $kg/s$, as this is the default setting in the TESPy model (see ./pre/3bhes.py).
 After being lifted by the pump, the refrigerant inflow will be divided into 3 branches by the splitter and then flow into each BHEs.
 Because of this configuration, the inflow temperature on each BHE will be the same.
 The refrigerant flowing out of the BHEs array will be firstly mixed at the merging point and then extracted for the heat extraction through the heat pump.
 After that, the refrigerant will flow out from the network.
-For the boundary condition, a constant thermal load of 3750 $W$ is imposed on the heat pump for the entire simulation period. which means an average specific heat extraction rate on each BHE with 25 $W/m$.
+For the boundary condition, a constant thermal load of 3750 $W$ is imposed on the heat pump over the entire simulation period.
-The fluid enthalpy value at the splitter point is set to be equal to the sink point enthalpy, that means all the consumed heat on the heat pump is supplied by the BHEs array.
+In this case, the fluid enthalpy value at the splitter point is set to be equal to the sink point enthalpy, that means all the consumed heat on the heat pump is supplied by the BHEs array.
-The total simulation time is 6 months.
+During the calculation of the TESPy solver, the flow density and the related specific heat capacity in the pipe network are automatically adjusted by calling the CoolProp library.
+To check their concrete value under specific temperature and pressure conditions, interested readers may refer to e.g. the 'PropsSI' function introduced in the webpage of CoolProp.
+For the fast execution of this benchmark, the total simulation time is shorten to 600 seconds.
+If the reader wishes to reproduce the same results, a full simulation of 6 months needs to be performed.

 {{< img src="../3D_3BHEs_array_figures/BHE_network.png" width="200">}}